The arcsin function

 - Turn on complex numbers if you want to be able to evaluate

-the arctan of a complex number.
+the arctangent of a complex number.

 - Click the Simplify button.

-Algorithm for the arctan function
+Algorithm for the arctangent function

 Click here